How to Level Up Quickly in Dragon Age: Inquisition

 - Think carefully about what abilities you'd like to grant to your character.
 To choose, press START and select CHARACTER RECORD.
 Depending on your class and your style of fighting, different options will be available to you.

 - Decide how you'd like to fight.
 Are you a ranged or close combat fighter?
 Do you want to improve your defense or your range of attacks?
 Decide and stick to it; if you choose at random, you won't have an effective battle style.

 - Do the same for your party's characters.
 Even characters who don't accompany you when you go adventuring gain experience points, so everyone levels up at basically the same rate.
 Keep up with using their ability points.

 - Have a range of skills within your party.
 If you're a Mage, for example, do you want to battle with ice attacks and use another Mage who specialises in a different element?
-If you're a Rouge, are you going to be the Archer while another Rouge gets close and personal with poisoned weapons?
+If you're a Rogue, are you going to be the Archer while another Rogue gets close and personal with poisoned weapons?
 Make sure there's a range to be the most effective team you can be.

 That is how you quickly level up your character in Dragon Age: Inquisition.
 Got anything to add?
 Comment below.